LakshayKhanagwal/simple_yet_dynmic_website/README.md

 ## Upcomming

 ~~Home page is just on edge.
 It must be uploaded till tomorrow noon.~~         Home Page Is uploaded(Done).
+- More articals are added and a little bit of animation also used for make it looks good.
 - New things with animations and more artical pages on home page is comming very soon.
 ###